 I considered employment at Disney in 2014.
 They offered $11 an hour and an erratic 20-35 hour/week schedule with no benefits.
 I passed.

 Disney is one of the most beloved family brands in the world.
-They make upwards of $8 billion a year, much of it from consumers like us.
+They make upwards of $8 billion a year.
+Disney sells magical, wholesome family entertainment.
 They should set the bar for employee satisfaction.
-Disney sells magical, wholesome family entertainment… and does shit like this.

 I read this in the Los Angeles Times.
-They published article in Op- Ed.
+They published the study in Op- Ed.